 The ACT test is offered internationally in February, April, June, July, September, October, and December.

 The SAT test is offered internationally in August, October, December, March, and May.
-In fall 2020, the SAT is also available internationally in September.

 Register for the ACT here.